Bushfire Recovery Grants for Community Facilities — VIC, 2025-26

 What's Funded

-Projects to build, upgrade, repair or equip community facilities, including halls, reserves, pavilions, toilets, kitchens, storage facilities, accessibility upgrades, equipment purchases, communications infrastructure, and related community resilience works in bushfire-affected areas.Expected Outcomes
+Projects to build, upgrade, repair or equip community facilities, including halls, reserves, pavilions, toilets, kitchens, storage facilities, accessibility upgrades, equipment purchases, communications infrastructure, and related community resilience works in bushfire-affected areas.Before you apply

 Improved, accessible and resilient community facilities that directly benefit bushfire-affected communities, support community participation and recovery, and deliver local economic and social benefits.Key Information